mercari/tortoise/docs/horizontal.md

 ### container size adjustment for the multiple container Pods

-Although it says "Horizontal", again, this optimization is kind of vertical change.
+Although it says "Horizontal", again, this optimization makes vertical change in your resource.

 If several resources are managed by HPA, it often happens that one resource always kick HPA to scale up the deployment